Also known as Five Whys.

 Example – Maintenance Department

-This is another example that uses the 5 Whys approach to answer a concern during a Lean Six Sigma workshop.
+Here’s another example that demonstrates the use of the 5 Whys approach to address a concern raised during a Lean Six Sigma workshop.

 Note that you can carry on asking Why and ask, “why doesn’t maintenance department have a schedule for routine activities?”.
 This will get you to a deeper level where you need to improve the business process in order to solve the problem.